cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

  Note that addition and removal of a relationship will trigger execution of establish/unlink operations on that relationship.
  The order of the relationships if finalized once the update process is completed.
 Furthermore, the deleted relationships would be executed in order, and the added relationships will be executed in order.
- * **Workflow** - It is possible to add, modify and delete deployment workflows.
+ * **Workflows** - It is possible to add, modify and delete deployment workflows.
 However, adding/modifying or removing a workflow will **not** trigger any execution, it will affect only the data model.

+{{% gsInfo title="Plugins modification" %}}
+The deployment update mechanism does not install any new plugins on nodes. i.e. if a new operation uses a previously non-existent plugin, this plugin would not be installed on the host machine, and the execution of that operation will fail.
+{{% /gsInfo %}}

 {{% gsNote title="The install-agent property" %}}
 Note that install-agent is a property like any other.
 Changing it won't trigger any execution, and the node will retain it's previous agent state.
 {{% /gsNote %}}

-{{% gsInfo title="Unsupported plugins modification" %}}
-The deployment update mechanism does not install any new plugins on nodes. i.e. if a new operation uses a previously non-existent plugin, this plugin would not be installed on the host machine, and the execution of that operation will fail.
-{{% /gsInfo %}}